Intensities of all fine-structure resolved rovibrational electric quadrupole absorption lines in $^{16}$O$_2$($X^{3}\Sigma^{-}_{g}$) calculated with a new $\textit{ab initio}$ quadrupole moment curve: E2 moment curve, rovibrational wave functions and transition moments

 The \textit{E2} moment curve of $^{16}\text{O}_2(X^3\Sigma^-_g)$, Eq.~\eqref{eq: Q(R)}, was calculated using the 2022.2 version of the MOLPRO package~\cite{MOLPRO_brief:2022.2}, employing the MRCI method with the uncontracted double-augmented six-$\zeta$ quality (d-aug-cc-pV6Z) basis set~\cite{dunning:89a}.
 All electrons (including the core electrons) were distributed among the 10 lowest molecular orbitals.
 The calculations were performed for interatomic distances in the 0.70–3.50~{\AA} range, with a constant step of 0.01~{\AA}.
 The \textit{ab initio} \textit{E2} moment curve can be found in Supplementary Material.
 Based on numerical tests employing different basis sets, we estimate its accuracy at $\sim$10\%.

 The rovibrational wave functions, required for evaluating the spin-free transition moment integrals in Eq.~\eqref{eq: M_fi}, were calculated with the DVR method~\cite{lill1982, light1985} using the state-of-the-art \textit{ab initio} potential energy curve of $^{16}\text{O}_2(X^3\Sigma^-_g)$ reported by Bytautas, Matsunaga and Ruedenberg~\cite{bytautas2010}. $500$ basis functions were used in the calculations and the radial grid spanned $2000$ points between $0.5\,a_0$ and $10\,a_0$.
-For reasons which will be given later in this subsection, the DVR calculations were performed using quadruple precision.
 Some of the rovibrational wave functions are shown in Fig.~\ref{fig: Q and V}.
 In the upper panel, the wave functions used for determining the $\braket{v_f=1|\mathcal{Q}|v_i=0}$ \textit{E2} transition moment of the fundamental band in O$_2$ are plotted against the \textit{ab initio} \textit{E2} moment curve.
 It can be seen that the bond-length dependence of the \textit{E2} moment must be taken into account when calculating the relevant transition moments, as in this case the integrals in Eq.~\eqref{eq: M_fi} cannot be reduced to a simple product of some permanent molecular multipole moment and the rovibrational Franck-Condon factor.
 In the lower panel, the rovibrational wave functions are shown together with the corresponding energy levels supported by the potential.
 The DVR wave functions can be found in Supplementary Material.